rdehaan/KRR-course-2021/README.md

   - Preparing for the final exam
   - The final exam

+## Lectures
+This is the schedule of lectures, together with the topics of the lectures.
+All lectures will take place online via Zoom (for a link, see [Canvas](https://canvas.uva.nl/courses/21424)).

+*Note:* This schedule might still change slightly.

+- Week 1:
+  - Monday May 31, 11:00–13:00: *Introduction, combinatorial problems, basics of complexity theory*
+  - Tuesday June 1, 11:00–13:00: *Introduction to Answer Set Programming (ASP)*
+  - Thursday June 3, 13:00–15:00: *Propositional satisfiability (SAT), propagation search algorithms*
+- Week 2:
+  - Monday June 7, 11:00–13:00: *Problem modelling in ASP*
+  - Tuesday June 8, 11:00–13:00: *More ASP features*
+  - Thursday June 10, 13:00–15:00: *Further ASP modelling*
+- Week 3:
+  - Monday June 14, 11:00–13:00: *Modelling complex problems in ASP*
+  - Tuesday June 15, 11:00–13:00: *Advanced ASP technique: saturation*
+  - Thursday June 17, 13:00–15:00: *Q&A session*
+- Week 4:
+  - Monday June 21, 11:00–13:00: *More complexity theory and connections to ASP*
+  - Tuesday June 22, 11:00–13:00: *Conflict-driven search*
+  - Wednesday June 23, 13:00–15:00: *Q&A session*

 ## Overview of materials
 - [Pointers to reading and additional video material](study-materials.md)